Closeup of small dark brown crochet toy bear and crochet next to light green threads on wooden table in bright room on blurred background

 How to Hold the Crochet Hook with Knife Grip

-1. Position the Hook: Imagine you’re holding a knife made for the purpose of cutting foods.
+1. Position the Hook: Imagine you’re holding a knife made to cut foods.
 The handle itself should be against the back edge of your palm.

 3. Support with Other Fingers: Let your other fingers curl around the handle for better grip and assistance.